egy1st/Number2Text/README.md

 2.  include file _Number2Text.php_ in your sourcecode
 3.  call function _translateNumber_ and pass two parameters to it
     1.  digits-number
-    2.  language-id , where langyage-id as listed in the follwong table
+    2.  language-id , where langyage-id as listed in the follwing table